Accurate Food Scale Input for Health Apps

-Existing health and fitness tracking apps lack the ability to accurately input food portions by weight (grams) using a kitchen scale, making precise calorie and macronutrient tracking difficult and frustrating for users who rely on weight-based measurements.
+Many popular health and calorie-tracking apps lack the ability to directly input food measurements by weight (grams) using a kitchen scale.
+This forces users to estimate portions or rely on pre-defined, often inaccurate, measurements, making precise calorie and macronutrient tracking difficult.

 Verdict